Bass Highway

 -

-Tullah...Find the home of the plucky Wee Georgie Wood steam locomotive and friends with a bright fun quirky cafe on the left next to the Tavern.
+Tullah...Find the home of the plucky Wee Georgie Wood steam locomotive and friends.
+Find the bright and friendly coffee house on the left that has great snacks and local information.
 Travel another 350 metres, turn right off the Murchison highway to find the Tullah cafe with a display of pioneer tin mining and featuring some interesting Hydropower development dioramas.
 If you feel like staying on drive a few hundred metres further and turn right to the Tullah Chalet situated by the beautiful lakeside.
+Expansive free camping options abound around the lakeside here at Tullah.

 -

-Don't miss the B28 left turn off the Murchison highway for the spectacular scenic drive around Mt Murchison and beside the Tyndall range.
-Great views of Mt Ossa and the Cradle valley.
+Don't miss the B28 left turn off the Murchison highway for one of the most spectacular scenic drives of Tasmania.
+Drive around Mt Murchison past Lake Plimsoll and beside the Tyndall range.
+Great views of Mt Ossa, the Cradle valley and the Tyndalls.

 -

-Queenstown...Welcome to the edge of World Heritage Wilderness, the Franklin/Gordon Wild Rivers NP (TWWHA)
+Queenstown...Welcome to one of the world's last wilderness frontiers on the threshold of the Franklin/Gordon Wild Rivers NP (TWWHA)

 Hobart to Queenstown 260Kms.